nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Aspect: Handling duplicate persons:**

-* **Alternative 1 (current choice):** Checks for duplicates based on the person's name.
+* **Alternative 1 (current choice):** Checks for duplicates based on the person's name, which is case-sensitive.
     * Pros: Easy to implement, and is simple and effective.
-    * Cons: May not catch duplicates with different names but similar attributes.
+    * Cons: May not catch duplicates with different names but similar attributes or similar names in different letter case.

 * **Alternative 2:** Implement a more comprehensive duplicate check considering multiple attributes.
     * Pros: Provides better duplicate detection by comparing multiple attributes.
     * Cons: May be more complex to implement.

+* **Alternative 3:** Implement a more effective duplicate check considering the presence of multiple spaces between different words of the same name, and case-sensitivity of names.
+    * Pros: Provides better duplicate detection by identifying fosterers with the same name, but inputted in different formats.
+    * Cons: May be more complex to implement and such cases might be less likely to happen.

 **Aspect: How add executes:**